bourquejulien/devops-cs2024-team-exemple/README-EN.md

 The pipeline should allow you to:
 - Compile the code.
 - Check the code structure (lint).
-This can be done with Clippy if Rust is used.
+This can be done with Clippy.
 - Deploy to the AKS (Azure Kubernetes Service) cluster.

 The first two steps are left to you.
 For the last one, here are some suggestions: